 Keeping fish as pets is much less demanding than taking care of other animals.
 Apart from the daily feeding, the biggest obligation is to replace the water inside the tank.
-According to the rule, a third of the water is replaced every 10 to 15 days.
-This is done because of the harmful nitrates.
-They are not visible to the naked eye but they are really disturbing the fish.
+According to the rule, a third of the water should be replaced every 10 to 15 days.
+Harmful nitrates are not visible to the naked eye but they are really disturbing the fish.

-Nowadays, thanks to aquarium automation this task is done easily.
+Nowadays, this task is easy thanks to aquarium automation.
 The water can be replaced at once every 10 to 15 days or little by little every day.
-It should be noted that automation systems for water replacement can be simpler or much more complicated.
+There are automation systems for water replacemenet that can be simpler or much more complicated.

 It is possible to replace the water by using a pipe system.
 This is done by piercing two holes at the bottom of the tank through which the wastewater is transported to the sewer or another container.
-At the same time a pipe is placed above, at the water level.
-The pipe helps you limit the amount of water that enters the tank, using the drop by drop system.
+At the same time at the water level, there is a pipe The pipe helps you limit the amount of water that enters the tank, using the drop by drop system.
 It’s very important to take care of every detail but most of all the daily amount of water added to the tank.

 What that does that imply?
 It implies that if we have a 66-gallon tank, we should replace 22 gallons of water every 10 to 15 days.
 In case you opt for the daily water replacement, then you should add 1.5 to 2.1 gallons of water a day, depending on whether you are replacing it every 10 or 15 days.

-Water replacement in the tank can be done without automation by taking it out with a regular hose and adding the same amount of fresh water.
+Ofcourse, you can replace water in the tank without automation.
+You can use a regular hose and adding the same amount of fresh water.

 Complete automation of the tank involves automated water replacement and switching the lights and feeders on

-For smaller aquariums, tap water can be used as a replacement because that amount of water doesn’t contain a lot of chlorine that could disturb the fish.
+For smaller aquariums, you can use tap water as a replacement because that amount of water doesn’t contain a lot of chlorine that could disturb the fish.
 Also, the water can be left to rest for 24 hours.
 Different products can be added into the water to neutralize the chlorine and heavy metals.

-Switches that control the water level can be inserted into the tank.
-If a filter adds too much water or a pipe is clogged, the so-called PLC system recognizes the excess of water and starts the switch to clear out the excess.
+There are switches that control the water level in the tank.
+If there is too much water or a pipe is clogged, the so-called PLC system recognizes the excess of water.
+Next step is to start the switch to clear out the excess.
 The same applies if the water level drops i.e. if it evaporates from the tank.
 Then the PLC system gives a signal to the solenoid valve to add more water into the aquarium.

-In case the water replacement is done automatically, it should be pointed out that the existing PLC system can control the lighting, heaters, motor pumps, feeders… Aquadecor has all that in its assortment and everything is operable.
+In case you chose automation, the existing PLC system can control the lighting, heaters, motor pumps, feeders… Aquadecor has all that in its assortment and everything is operable.